 This module introduces students to the principles of applied psychology and the processes of recovery and rehabilitation.
 It focuses on the core skills expected of a practitioner of applied psychology: assessment, formulation, intervention, evaluation, communication skills, and self- management skills.
 The embedded research skills in this module relate to the evaluation of clinical practice.

 Social Neuropsychology of Mental Health

-This module provides a clinical approach to degenerative disorders, aging, communication disorders visual disorders, and childhood developmental disorders.
+This module provides a clinical approach to degenerative disorders, ageing, communication disorders, visual disorders, and childhood developmental disorders.
 The module focuses on the functions and dysfunctions of the frontal lobes, including the concepts of self and other.
 The embedded research methods include researching a patient population and using test batteries.

-This is the opportunity to investigate an area of the neuropsychology of individual interest.
-As part of this module, you are required to submit a 4,000–6,000-word paper, ready for publication in a specified journal, based on your research.
-You also have to demonstrate the ability to keep a detailed research log.
-The research undertaken by students must have a neuropsychological focus.
+This is the opportunity to investigate an area of neuropsychology of individual interest.
+As part of this module, you're required to submit a 4,000–6,000 word paper, ready for publication in a specified journal, based on your research.
+You must also demonstrate the ability to keep a detailed research log.
+The research under

 Cost & Fees

 - UK/EU students full time - 2019/20 entry £7,395